anBertoli/go-microservice-project/README.md

 files must be edited with correct values for you specific needs (example: the domain snapvault.ablab.dev will not work since it is already owned).

-The _nginx_ directory has configuration files to setup an Nginx instance which will act as a reverse proxy between public requests and our REST API.
+The _nginx_ directory contains configuration files to setup an Nginx instance which will act as a reverse proxy between public requests and our REST API.
 The _prometheus_ directory contains the configuration file and the systemd unit for Prometheus.
 The _api_ directory contains the systemd unit for the REST API.
+About the API config file, the deploy process searches for a config file at `conf/api.prod.json` that must be created starting from the example config file.

 The makefile contains a command to provision a single machine (`remote/provisioning`), that is, it installs nginx, postgres, prometheus and grafana.
 The makefile rule will upload all necessary files and execute the `prep.sh` bash script.
 A second command could be used to deploy our API (`remote/deploy`) on that machine and run the db migrations.
 All necessary files are uploaded and the API is started as a systemd unit (all operations are done by the _snapvault_ user).
 The _deploy_ rule will override and remove the eventual previously deployed instance of the API.
-The `deploy.sh` will be run as part of the workflow.
+The `deploy.sh` will be run as part of the workflow and the `conf/api.prod.json` is uploaded and used as the config file for the deployed API.

-Both commands will stop if they not found the REMOTE_IP env var set (which must be set to the remote machine IP).
+Both commands will stop if they don't find the REMOTE_IP env var set (which must be set to the remote machine IP).

 Again, values in the deploy directory and in the makefile should be edited with your specific values.
 Note that **the deploy workflow presented in this project is simplistic because is not the focus of the project**.